Feirell/serialization-generator/README.md

 # serialization-generator

+> **Please have a look at the `This package vs FlatBuffers / protobuf` section below before making yourself familiar with this library.**

 The main target of this package is to make the creation of serializers to transform JavaScript Values into binary and back as easy as possible and to keep the creation readable.